the-events-calendar/the-events-calendar/readme.txt

 * Feature - Added facilities allowing users to trash or permanently delete expired events [98826]
 * Fix - Corrected the behavior of the previous/next event links rendered on single event pages (props to @jeremyfelt for fixing this) [101757]
+* Fix - Save order of organizers as displayed in the admin (thanks to JobInfo and others for report) [79126]
 * Tweak - Added Gutenberg compatibility for the Gutenberg Extension plugin
 * Tweak - Added new filter `tribe_tickets_venue_action_links_edit_url` to modify the venue edit link for the sales and attendee reports [93923]
 * Tweak - Altered day view to start at 00:00:00 and not 00:00:01 [99641]